flan/staticdhcpd/staticDHCPd/doc/customisation/scripting.rst

             Any unset options are presented as None

-The value returned must be either None, which means that the MAC will remain unknown, or an instance of `staticdhcpd.dhcp.Definition`.
+The value returned must be either None, which means that the MAC will remain unknown, or an instance of `staticdhcpd.databases.generic.Definition`.

 Example
 ------------------------------